 “Repealing the law sends a message that maybe it’s a choice, temporary, we should hide it.
 That maybe we should have to accommodate discrimination at the risk of our safety—and that’s not the message we want to send to public and definitely not the message we want to send to students.”

 Spending two years with his poetry students, seeing them learn, grow and come to a better understanding of themselves, eventually drove him to go back to school to study education formally.
-Now, he’s a recent graduate of the Harvard Graduate School of Education.
+Now, he’s a recent graduate with a Master of Education.

 “This is a really important time to be involved.
 Not just for LGBTQ people, but for other teachers and other people in the school system, even if they don’t feel political,” he says.
 “It’s about protecting LGBTQ students in the classroom, and helping every student learn.”

 If you’re an educator, parent or anyone concerned about preserving non-discrimination protections for our transgender friends and neighbors, click here to sign our pledge to uphold them at the ballot box.